gdunlop/budget-boating/_posts/2020-05-04-Getting-started.markdown

 ### Tom Cunliffe
 Tom is a sailor, writer and TV presenter.
 His YouTube channel - the aptly named [Yachts and Yarns](https://www.youtube.com/channel/UCrgLfFlVsszE1JSzYCmj9Yg) - mixes maritime history, sailing trips, and practical advice covering many aspects of boating.

-Tom recently launched a [membership scheme](https://www.tomcunliffe.com/product/tom-cunliffe-membership/) giving access to a monthly newsletter, new content and other benefits.
-A subscription costs £30 a year, but if you grab one before the end of June 2020 you can get 50% off.
+There is a low cost [membership scheme](https://www.tomcunliffe.com/product/tom-cunliffe-membership/) giving access to a monthly newsletter, new content and other benefits.